 “After a seed imbibes with water and commits to germination, the embryo mobilizes nutrient reserves in the seed and thus gains sufficient osmotic pressure for bursting through the seed coat.
 The first organ to appear from a germinating seed is the primary root because a seedlings primary requirement is to establish external sources of nutrients and water.”Mineral Nutrition of Plants: Principles and Perspectives, by Emanuel Epstein and Arnold J. Bloom

 Water is the main component of plant cells created through mitosis, making up 80 – 90% of cellular volume.
 The water fills each cell with enough fluid to pressurize the cell wall and make the cell stiff (keeps plant cells “turgid”).
-On a grand scale, all these water-filled cells are what makes the plant stand up straight instead of wilt over on the ground.
+On a grand scale, all these water-filled cells are what make the plant stand up straight instead of wilt over on the ground.

 Water enters the plant via its roots and travels all the way up to the leaves.
 So when you properly hydrate your plant, it gets sufficient water pressure to make the stem strong and sturdy.
 Inadequate hydration makes the internal water pressure drop, causing the plant to wilt.
 Any fruits that the plant manages to grow will also be smaller and not as juicy.